 where the function $\omega(t,x)$ is allowed to take values in a potentially infinite-dimensional space of functions $\mathcal{H}$.
 We refer to $\Psi_n^2$ as the \emph{kernel log-rank} statistic.

 In particular, we choose $\mathcal{H}$ as a reproducing kernel Hilbert space (RKHS) of functions.
-One of the main advantages of choosing this particular space of functions, is that it gives a simple close-form solution for the optimization problem of Equation (6).
-For general spaces of functions, finding the function $\widehat\omega$ that maximizes the likelihood function, or solving the optimization problem of Equation (6) might be much harder problem, as it is likely that $\widehat\omega$ does not have a close-form solution.
-While our approach seems ad-hoc, we will prove that, under some mild regularity assumptions, this space of functions is rich enough to be able to detect any type of dependencies.
-As opposed to other works that consider maximum among normalised log-rank statistics (i.e., divided by the standard deviation) \cite{kossler2010max,tarone1981distribution,gares2015omnibus}, our statistic uses the un-normalised version $\text{LR}_n(\omega)$.
-This is fundamental in our results as the linearity in $\omega$ of $\text{LR}_n(\omega)$, combined with the properties of the RKHS, lead to a simple closed formula to evaluate $\Psi^2_n$.
+One of the main advantages of choosing this particular space, is that it gives a simple closed-form solution for the optimization problem of Equation \eqref{eqn:RKHS test}.
+For general spaces of functions, finding the function $\widehat\omega$ that maximizes the likelihood function, or solving the optimization problem of Equation \eqref{eqn:RKHS test}, might be much harder problem, as it is likely that $\widehat\omega$ does not have a closed-form solution.
+We will prove that, under some mild regularity assumptions, a sufficiently rich choice of RKHS will be able to detect any type of dependencies.
+Comparing with works that consider a maximum among normalised log-rank statistics (i.e., divided by the standard deviation) \cite{kossler2010max,tarone1981distribution,gares2015omnibus}, our test will use the un-normalised statistic $\text{LR}_n(\omega)$.
+This is fundamental to our result, as the linearity in $\omega$ of $\text{LR}_n(\omega)$, combined with the properties of the RKHS, leads to a simple closed formula to evaluate $\Psi^2_n$.
 This being said, note that we are indirectly normalizing by choosing $\omega$ in the unit ball of $\mathcal H$.